 - Instructional

 - Technology

 - Music and Arts

 - Safety and Security

-- Pathways
+- CTE-Career and Technical Education

 - Athletics and Co-Curricular

 - MSCR and Community

 - Building Services

 - Building Trades

 An eventful session to gain input from several aspects of MMSD administration was the meeting that was held with the Central Office Leadership Team (COLT).
-While attending the meeting, which was interactive, collaborative and exceptionally informative, it provided educational input on the desired direction of the School District and of how to achieve the District's Strategic Initiatives that allowed our team to envision how the spaces could be designed to accomplish the input that was provided.
+The meeting, which was interactive, collaborative and exceptionally informative, provided educational input on the desired direction of the School District and how to achieve the District's key initiatives that allowed our team to envision how the spaces could be designed to accomplish these goals.

-Insight of the input received was documented to establish a summary of findings and guiding principles that were of the highest of importance to achieve for the high school facilities.
+Insight from the input received was documented to establish guiding principles that were of the highest of importance to achieve for the high school facilities.